* Super thin, elegant, minimalist look and feel

 * Case itself is easily scratched

 I know I’m doing a smartphone case review, but let me be honest, I really don’t like smartphone cases.
 The main reason is I don’t like how cases add all that extra bulk to my phone.
+Saying this though, If you are looking for phone for a heavy use, check out www.arlatec.fi.
+This may be the look that some people prefer.
 I like that smartphones these days are getting sleeker and sexier, so why would I spend the money for a sleek and sexy phone, just to cover it up in a big bulky case?

 Yes, I know why putting a case on a smartphone, specifically, my $1100 dollar iPhone X is a good idea – Prevent it from cracking if I drop it…and word on the street is that the iPhone X is a super fragile smartphone.

 On the flip-slide, I know how to fix cracked smartphone screens, and I have AppleCare on my expensive-as all get out smartphone.
 BUT I still see the need for a smartphone case to keep the phone scratch and scuff free.
 So if you put a gun to my head, I prefer a Minimalist case.

 The nice folks at Totallee sent me a pair of ultra-thin, minimalist cases for my iPhone X and iPhone 7 to see if they will fit my needs.

 The first thing that jumped out at me was the fact that the Totallee case is just 0.02 inches thin.
 Which was what I was looking for – I don’t want a case that takes away from the look and feel of my phones.